 There’s many different ways to experience the country.
-Most see it from the amazing beaches and islands, though living among the heavy touristy places can be expensive and jading.
-Bangkok is a heady city that excites some and accounts for the largest number of expats, but it’s expensive, pressured and one big traffic jam.
+Many see it from the amazing beaches and islands, though living in touristy locations can be expensive and jading.
+Bangkok is an exciting city that accounts for a large number of expats in Thailand – but it is very expensive, pressured, and one big traffic jam.
 Many teachers prefer to lead relaxed lives in smaller towns in the provinces.

-Under the TAP program you are fully legal to live and work in Thailand, the paperwork is done for you, and surprisingly good state health care is part of a typical employment contract.
-The best part about living here is it’s cheap, there’s not much you can’t afford in a daily routine.
-As a TEFL teachers you will be living well above the national average income.
+Under the TAP program you are fully legal to live and work in Thailand.
+The paperwork is all done for you, and a long list of competitive benefits adds to the comfort.
+The best part about teaching English in Thailand and living here is the low cost of living.
+There’s not much you can’t afford in a daily routine.
+As a TEFL teacher you will be living well above the national average income.